prateek7394/prateek7394/README.md

 - 👋 Hi, I’m Prateek Shukla
-- 👀 I’m interested in CP and Web Development
+- 👀 I’m interested in DSA and Web Development
-- 🌱 I’m currently learning Data Structures and Algorithms in Java.
+- 🌱 I’m currently learning backend development using NodeJS, express & mongoDB
 - 💞️ I’m looking to collaborate on Web Development and DSA learning.
 - 📫 You can reach me on my email id : sprateek9838@gmail.com